jq0/jquery-3d-slider-transparent-brick/README.md

 # Transparent pattern and Brick effect demo

-[This demo](http://wowslider.com/jquery-3d-slider-transparent-brick-demo.html) is a jQuery slideshow with beautiful Brick animation and outstanding Transparent theme.
+[This demo](http://wowslider.com/jquery-3d-slider-transparent-brick-demo.html) is a jQuery 3d slider with beautiful Brick animation and outstanding Transparent theme.

 [Download now](http://wowslider.com/) or see more [live demos..](http://wowslider.com/demo.html)